trynova/website/pages/blog/internals-of-nova-part-deux.md

     ptr: *mut ArrayHeapData<cap>,
     // Note: Use u32's as we index using u32; usize would be unnecessarily large.
     len: u32,
+    // Number of ArrayHeapData that were allocated behind ptr, ie. the size of the ptr allocation.
     cap: u32,
     backing_objects: HashMap<Array, OrdinaryObject>,
 }